Measure of Value

 Detailed Explanation:

 Assume a country’s money is copper.
-I may agree to trade Joe two pounds of copper for a cow even if I do not need any copper because I know I can trade copper with anyone else in the community.
+I may agree to trade Joe two pounds of copper for a cow even if I do not need copper because I know I can trade copper with anyone else in the community.
 Copper is the community’s medium of exchange and is commodity money.
-Everything in the community would be measured against copper.
+Residents in the community would measure the value of all goods and services against copper.
 Perhaps a pig is worth one pound of copper.
 A shirt may be worth 0.25 pounds.
 Copper is used as a measurement of value.

-Because money is expressed in units of a currency, money acts as a measure of value that enables people to compare the value of different goods and services.
+Currency acts as a measure of value because it enables people to compare the value of different goods and services.
 For example, assume admission to a movie is $10, and a latte at Starbucks is $5.
-The theater would say the cost of admission is $10, not two Starbucks® lattes.
+The theater would say the cost of entry is $10, not two Starbucks® lattes.
 However, the intrinsic value of the movie exceeds the value of the latte at Starbucks.
 Unfortunately, the measure of value can illustrate the distortions of our economic system.
-Some star athletes are paid more than 25 times what a teacher is paid, but few would argue that the athlete’s value to society would be 25 times that of a teacher!
+Some star athletes are paid more than 50 times what a teacher is paid, but few would argue that the athlete’s value to society would be 50 times that of a teacher!

 Dig Deeper With These Free Lessons: